metabrainz/bookbrainz-user-guide/docs/style/entities/work.md

 Each translation of a work is distinct from the original work as well as from any other translations.
-A translated work should be related to the original work as a translation.

-A translated work should have a *writer* relationship to the original work’s author, and a *translator* relationship to its translator.
+A translated work should be related to the original work as a translation, have a *writer* relationship to the original work’s author, and a *translator* relationship to its translator.
 Example:

 - [Republic](https://bookbrainz.org/work/c1b11cb0-38b0-49ea-88e8-83566c5589ad) was